EE/grunth-cli/README.md

 ## Description
-This package exposes the `grunth` shell command that works like `grunt` but fires it using the node `--harmony` flag.
+This package exposes the `grunth` shell command that works like `grunt` but fires it using the node `--harmony_*` flags.
 Thanks to that, you can use ECMAScript 6 features that have experimental implementation in Node, like `const`/`let` block scoping, generators etc.

 The module is a replacement for the `grunt-cli` package.